sidwellr/schotter/schotter3.md

     .set(model.ids.disp_label, ui);
 ```

 Now for the actual displacement slider, which will control the disp_adj variable in the model.
+The parameters to new() are, in order, the current, minimum, and maximum values.
+Using the "immediate mode" model, the widget doesn't "remember" any previous value; it just draws the slider at the given value, which we specify as the value of disp_adj.
+This is convenient since we may have changed the value using the arrow keys, and this will update it with the new value.
+(Using a "retained mode" interface would require modifying the key_pressed() function to tell the UI the new value so it could update the panel, complexity that we avoid.)

-We'll use the current value of disp_adj as the slider label, but need to convert it to a string.
+We'll also use the current value of disp_adj as the slider label, but need to convert it to a string.
 Sliders return a value, which we can use in a for in statement similarly to a button.
 We'll place it to the right of the slider label using "right_from":

 ```
 // Displacement slider